 This double degree course gives you the opportunity to explore global cultures, learn the intricacies of global economies, develop your leadership skills and combine your studies with overseas travel.

 Studying both commerce and global studies will enable you to explore from a multidisciplinary perspective how economic, political, social and technological decisions are made across the world.

 You will learn about the challenges facing all cultures and communities, such as peace and conflict, the rich-poor gap, and crime and justice, and be able to combine these with an understanding of the commercial realities all countries face.

-B2001 Bachelor of Commerce is a comprehensive course, structured in three equal parts.
-In the double degree course you complete the following two parts:
+Bachelor of Commerce is a comprehensive course, and in the double degree course you complete commerce specified study and a commerce listed major.